 A common pattern is a navigation bar where some key items are aligned to the right, with the main group on the left.
 You might think that this should be a use case for a

 justify-self property, however consider the image below.
 I have three items on one side and two on the other.
 If I were able to use

 justify-self on item d, it would also change the alignment of item e that follows, which may or may not be my intention.

 Instead we can target item 4 and separate it from the first three items by giving it a

 margin-left value of

 auto.
-Auto margins will take up all of the space that they can in their axis — it is how entering a block with margin auto left and right works.
+Auto margins will take up all of the space that they can in their axis — it is how centering a block with margin auto left and right works.
 Each side tries to take as much space as it can, and so the block is pushed into the middle.

-In this live example, I have flex items arranged simply into a row with the basic flex values, and the class
+In this live example, I have flex items arranged into a row with the basic flex values, and the class

 margin-left: auto.
 You can try removing this, or adding the class to another item to see how it works.